Key Takeaway

 When to See a Doctor

 Excess gas on semaglutide is a nuisance, not a danger, in most cases.
-However, contact your provider if you notice any of these warning signs.
+But contact your provider if you notice any of these warning signs.

-• Gas that does not improve at all after 6 weeks of dietary modification
+- Gas that doesn't improve at all after 6 weeks of dietary modification

 Your provider can evaluate for conditions like SIBO, food intolerances, or severe constipation that may be compounding your symptoms. when to talk to your doctor about GLP-1 side effects